-- Alzheimer's disease is the most common type of dementia. - Atherosclerosis: narrowing and blockage of the small blood vessels inside the brain can result from consumption of adulterated omega 6 fatty acids (canola, soy, cotton seed, safflower and sunflower seed oil). - Chronic inflammation: causes fibrosis in the brain. - Glyphosate: causes leaky brain allowing viruses, bacteria, and toxic metals and chemicals to enter the brain. - Toxic Bowel: direct connection to the brain via lymphatics and vagus nerve. - A single stroke, where the blood supply to part of the brain is suddenly cut off. - Lots of "mini strokes" that cause tiny but widespread damage to the brain. - Adulterated oils (canola, corn, soy, cotton seed, safflower) turn the cell membranes into plastic decreasing nutrients not the brain cells and exiting of waste products. - Lewy body dementias (LBD) are the second most common form of degenerative dementia.
+- Alzheimer's disease is the most common type of dementia. - Atherosclerosis: narrowing and blockage of the small blood vessels inside the brain can result from consumption of adulterated omega 6 fatty acids (canola, soy, cotton seed, safflower and sunflower seed oil). - Chronic inflammation: causes fibrosis in the brain. - Glyphosate: causes leaky brain allowing viruses, bacteria, and toxic metals and chemicals to enter the brain. - Toxic Bowel: direct connection to the brain via lymphatics and vagus nerve; 90% of the vagus nerve from the colon only transmits from the colon to the brain. - A single stroke, where the blood supply to part of the brain is suddenly cut off. - Lots of "mini strokes" that cause tiny but widespread damage to the brain. - Adulterated oils (canola, corn, soy, cotton seed, safflower) turn the cell membranes into plastic decreasing nutrients not the brain cells and exiting of waste products. - Lewy body dementias (LBD) are the second most common form of degenerative dementia.
 The only other form of degenerative dementia that is more common than LBD is Alzheimer's disease (AD).
 LBD is an umbrella term for dementia associated with the presence of Lewy bodies (abnormal deposits of a protein called alpha-synuclein) in the brain.

 - Vascular cognitive impairment

 - Frontotemporal dementia: accumulation of protein and deterioration of the frontal lobe of the brain.

 - Parkinson's disease: amyloid plaque deposits.

 - Huntington's disease

 - HIV

 - Traumatic brain injury

 - Drugs can cause or contribute to dementia:

 - 1. Statins (Lipitor and Crestor)

-- 2. New research by scientists from the University of Nottingham in the United Kingdom has analyzed the link between anticholinergics, which work by inhibiting a chemical messenger called acetylcholine, and dementia.
+2. New research by scientists from the University of Nottingham in the United Kingdom has analyzed the link between anticholinergics, which work by inhibiting a chemical messenger called acetylcholine, and dementia.